 Intent/Clarification: Update June 2021 - Capture any episodes of deep hypothermic or moderate hypothermic circulatory arrest.
 Capture the total time in minutes.
 This information can be obtained from the perfusion record or in the Surgeon's dictation.

-SEQ. #: 2415 Long Name: Circulatory Arrest With Cerebral Perfusion Short Name: CPerfUtil Definition: Indicate whether circulatory arrest with cerebral perfusion was performed.
+Long Name: Circulatory Arrest With Cerebral Perfusion

+Short Name: CPerfUtil

+Definition: Indicate whether circulatory arrest with cerebral perfusion was performed.

 Intent/Clarification: Selective cerebral perfusion is a technique that involves providing blood flow and metabolic support to the brain while the blood flow to the rest of the body is stopped during circulatory arrest.
 This approach is commonly used during complex surgery that requires circulatory arrest.
 It offers more protection for the brain and minimizes the risk of stroke and other serious complications.

 The total time in minutes.
 This information can be obtained from the perfusion record or in the Surgeon's dictation.

-SEQ. #: 2420 Long Name: Cerebral Perfusion Time Short Name: CPerfTime Definition: Indicate the total number of minute's corebral perfusion was performed.
-This Definition: Indicate the total number of minute's cerebral perfusion was performed.
+Long Name: Cerebral Perfusion Time

+Short Name: CPerfTime

+Definition: Indicate the total number of minute's cerebral perfusion was performed.
 This would include antegrade and/or retrograde cerebral perfusion strategies.

 Intent/Clarification: If more than one period of circulatory arrest with cerebral perfusion was used, add the times for the total circulatory arrest with cerebral perfusion time.

 The total time in minutes.
 This information can be obtained from the perfusion record or in the Surgeon's dictation.

-SEQ. #: 2425 Long Name: Cerebral Perfusion Type Short Name: CPerfTyp Definition: Indicate type of cerebral perfusion utilized.
-Intent/Clarification: Indicate the type of cerebral perfusion: Antegrade Retrograde Both antegrade and retrograde
+Long Name: Cerebral Perfusion Type

+Short Name: CPerfTyp

+Definition: Indicate type of cerebral perfusion utilized.

+Intent/Clarification: Indicate the type of cerebral perfusion:

+- Antegrade

+- Retrograde

+- Both antegrade and retrograde